Exploring Kadalu Storage in k3d Cluster - GlusterFS

 Installation is split into two manifests to ease upgrades and at the same time, there's still room for improvement here.
 Typical kubernetes deployment can be seen above, operator reconciled the state and created provisioner, all necessary RBAC permissions.

 Later, nodeplugin is deployed as a daemonset which will be running on every node.
-Usage of sed
+Usage of sed in above listing is just to trigger verbose logging.

 Let's see what else is deployed and look at resources which are important to us.